Derby Corporation Tramways

 An enlargement of the above photograph showing details of the cap and collar insignia.

-A blow-up of the Edwardian staff photo above showing two of the inspectors.
+An enlargement of the Edwardian staff photograph above showing two of the inspectors.

 Female staff

 A rare image of a Great War DCT conductress, in fact, one of only two that I am aware of.
-Her baggy cap is of a type that came to be referred to as 'motor caps'.
-Her cash bag carries a plate bearing 'D C T No 15', which was presumably a number allocated to the bag rather than the subject's employee number.
+The subject's baggy cap is of a type that came to be referred to as 'motor caps'.
+Her cash bag carries a plate bearing 'D C T No 15', which would have been a number allocated to the bag rather than the subject's employee number.
 Photo courtesy of the Geoff Caulton Collection.